Daeg Faerch: Other projects

 In August 2014, Faerch's mother announced on Facebook that he would be taking a break from rapping to film a role "in the coming month".
 The project was later revealed to be Ditch Party by the film's official Facebook page.
 The film was met with negative consensus.
 Filmthreat.com describes his role as "he's an invisible presence for most of the first two acts, much-discussed but rarely encountered.
 That turns out to be for the better, because when he does finally cross paths with the holed-up main characters, he has a tendency toward monologues that wouldn't pass muster for a third-rate Walking Dead villain."

 In 2015, Faerch's planned films were to include the Christian football/drug TV movie Lost in Oxyland as Dylan Jennings, the Daniel Baldwin Christian boxing drama Devotion as "Paul the Bartender", the drug thriller The Glass Circle as "The Weasel", a role in the Edward Furlong action-thriller Karma, a role in the thriller Amnesia, and the role of Devontae in the race-drama Peterson Park.
 As of July 2021, none of these films have been made.

 In June 2015, writer-director Edward Burney Jr. launched an unsuccessful Kickstarter campaign for Peterson Park, along with an official website.

 In 2016, Faerch had a minor voice role in Ben Affleck's The Accountant.

 Faerch is featured in Blondie's music video for "Fun" from their 2017 album Pollinator.

 In 2018, Faerch co-starred with Sophie Turner in the independent film, Josie.
+He also portrayed Mitch, a drug dealer, in the American teen drama series Euphoria in 2022.

+In 2025, Faerch played a "dancing cheating manchild" in Sabrina Carpenter's music video for "Manchild."

 Acclaim

 Faerch was named best minor character in Miami Herald's 2008 Movie Yearbook for his role in Hancock.

-HorrorNews.net ranks Fearch in the all-time Top Ten Kids in Horror.
-Similarly, Fear Fragments.com ranks his Young Michael Myers as the No. 2 greatest "evil kid" performance in horror.
+HorrorNews.net ranks Faerch among the all-time Top Ten Kids in Horror.
 411Mania.com ranks Michael Myers as portrayed by Faerch and Tyler Mane as #5 on its list of the Top 8 Asylum Inmates.

+Personal life

+Faerch was born on September 27, 1995 to burlesque dancer and actress Mickey Faerch.